Cyber Risk Analysis: everything you need to know

 The concept of risk is something that is mentioned everyday by everyone, and it is even sometimes confused with the concepts of danger or threat.
 However, those concepts differ in several ways.
 Although it is understandable that common usage allows for variations and tolerates differing interpretations, it is surprising to observe that the norms and standards which attempt to explain how to manage risks have diverging definitions:

-One can easily see the problem of having so many different definitions: how can you analyse something that has not been clearly defined?
+One can easily see the problem of having so many different definitions: how can you analyze something that has not been clearly defined?

 “Danger” refers to the inherent capacity of a piece of equipment or an action to cause damage.
 In cybersecurity, a virus, for instance, constitutes a danger, a threat "by nature" to a company's information systems.